smalbadger/TradeBot/README.md

 Welcome to the TradeBot Repository!

 ## Git Standards for this Repository
-Please refer to [this guide](rogerdudler.github.io/git-guide/ "Git - No Deep Shit") to learn hhow to git gud.
+Please refer to [this guide](rogerdudler.github.io/git-guide/ "Git - No Deep Shit") to learn how to git gud.

 For this repository, we will be following some strict git rules.
 + Each collaborator will create their own branch and work strictly in their branch. (mostly because I don't understand git and I'm paranoid)